 Head Coach, Women's Basketball

 Chris Mozga is set to begin his 9th year as the Lady Eagles head coach during the 2013-14 season.
-MSJC has posted seven straight 20 plus win seasons under Mozga and eight consecutive winning seasons.
+MSJC has averaged 24 wins over the past seven sesons under Mozga and had eight consecutive winning seasons.
 The past seven years have marked the seven most successful seasons in the school's history.
+The Lady Eagles have also made seven straight post season appearences, the only seven in the program's history.

 This past season MSJC set the school record for victories in a season as they won 30 games.
 The Lady Eagles also captured their third Foothill Conference title since 2007 going 13-1 in conference play.
 MSJC earned the #3 seed in the Southern Californai Regional Tournament and advanced to the State Final Four and eventually the State Champoinship game.
 The Lady Eagles fell short in the title game, but finished the year 30-3.
 Coach Mozga was honored with the Southern California State Coach of the Year award for the 2012-13 season.